 Yesterday’s Wall Street Journal featured a scrappy little op-ed piece about Iran.
 The Iranian government is planning to kill five pro-democracy protestors.
 And they’re bullying a 24-year-old French woman, apparently with France’s blessing, Sarkozy’s tough talk notwithstanding.

 In its 30 years, the Islamic Republic has used assassination squads, fatwas, terrorism and hostage-taking as tools of its war with the West.

 The editors list “a nearly unbroken string of outrages” beginning with the U.S. embassy takeover in 1979, the death sentence demanded for Salman Rushdie, the grabbing of British sailors in 2007, the detention and trial of an Iranian-American journalist earlier this year, the 12-year prison sentence meted last month to an Iranian-American scholar, and the espionage charges leveled against three American backpackers who “stumbled across the Iranian border in July.”

 For too long the West has responded to these various outrages by offering Iran little more than meek compliance, plus a clean slate the moment any one crisis is resolved.

-We know the arsenal.
 We know what decisive force is.
 It’s God.
 And we see the need.
 We have friends and allies in the ministry.
 Let’s “one another” each other and set about upending tyranny.
 The gates of Hell aren’t all that strong.